reuteras/dfirws/README.md

 ls .\log\ | ForEach-Object -Parallel { Get-Content -Path $_ -Wait }
 ```

-Create a configuration file for the sandbox with your local path by running the following command:
+After download is finished you can create configuration files for the sandbox with your local path by running the following command:

 ```PowerShell
 .\createSandboxConfig.ps1
 ```

+Two different configurations will be created:

+- dfirws.wsb - no network
+- network_dfirws.wsb - network enabled

-This will also create *./setup/config.txt*.
+This will also create *./setup/config.txt* file.
 Select the tools you would like to be available in the sandbox here.
 All tools will still be downloaded and can be installed later in the sandbox if needed.
 You can also turn off Sysmon and specify the configuration file to use.
-By default the sandbox will use the old expanded format for right-click but that can be changed back.
+By default the sandbox will use the old expanded format for right-click but that can be changed.

-By default this sandbox will have networking and clipboard redirection off.
-If you like to enable clipboard you should change `<ClipboardRedirection>Disable</ClipboardRedirection>` to `<ClipboardRedirection>Enable</ClipboardRedirection>`.
+By default this sandbox will have clipboard redirection off as well as limit other settings.
+If you like to enable clipboard copy and paste you should change `<ClipboardRedirection>Disable</ClipboardRedirection>` to `<ClipboardRedirection>Enable</ClipboardRedirection>`.
 More information about [Windows Sandbox configuration][wsc].

 ## Usage